WebHare/platform/whtree/jssdk/tollium-iframe-api/README.md

 You can then send messages to the host using `host.post(...)`

-And define endpoints for mesages it will receive from the host
+And define endpoints for messages it will receive from the host:

 ```typescript
 async function init(context: HostContext, initData: { my_init_info: string }) {